thomasher05/restoration-mod-fans_addons/README.md

 Vanilla units spawn across most factions.

-Bravo Shield uses the `bravo` voicelines.
+Marshal Shield always uses the `bravo` voicelines, regardless of faction.

 Increased the volume of some voicelines.